Superautomatic Espresso Machine Buying Guide

 Removeable and Non-Removeable Brew Group

 There are two main systems of Brew units on the market today - as you may have surmised by the heading.
-Saeco, Gaggia (and the discontinued Solis brand) use a brew unit that can be removed for easy cleaning.
-After opening the service door and pressing the release lock lever, the brew group can be removed for weekly rinsing out of coffee residue and the occasional cleaning of the screen with the supplied brew screen "key".
+Saeco and Gaggia use a brew unit that can be removed for easy cleaning.
+After opening the service door and pressing the release lock lever, the brew group can be removed for daily rinsing out of coffee residue and the occasional cleaning of the screen with the supplied brew screen "key".
 Typically, these units are very rugged, however one drawback is that the brew chamber is designed for a single shot of coffee.
 To make a double espresso or coffee the machine will brew two consecuttive espressos - one after the other.

-The bypass doser allows you to feed the machine a second type of coffee (usually decaf), in addition to the “regular” coffee beans which the machine grinds.
+The bypass doser allows you to feed the machine a second type of coffee (usually decaf or a specialy coffee), in addition to the “regular” coffee beans which the machine grinds.
 The bypass doser only accepts pre-ground espresso coffee.
 This feature would be very handy if there are two types of espresso drinkers using the machine, or for offering a choice to guests.
 Almost all machines have this as an standard feature, but many of the basic Saeco machines do not.

 The grind adjustment is pre-set at the factory and usually works perfectly right out of the box.
-All the machines have about 14 settings, for fine-tuning the grind if necessary, and for compensating for grinding burr wear over the years.
+All the machines have about 5 settings, for fine-tuning the grind if necessary, and for compensating for grinding burr wear over the years.
 All new Saeco machines have quiter ceramic grinders, which Saeco claims will last longer than steel burrs.
 Because ceramic grinders should stay sharper longer, Saeco has moved away from grind adjustment knobs and instead uses time (actually motor rotations) to determine the correct grind and dosage for the brew unit.
-So with Saeco, no user adjustment to the grind setting are available, instead the SBS knob and Aroma adjustment are used on some models and the Odeo Giro uses Aroma adjustment only.
+So with Saeco, no user adjustment to the grind setting are available, instead the SBS knob and Aroma adjustment are used on some models.

 A digital display gives a description of every function of the machine (out of water, out of beans, when to de-scale, adjusting coffee brew temperature, determining proper settings - the list is long).
 It does make the machine nearly foolproof to understand.
 The only time this might be an issue is when you might want the digital display most -when the machine is new and you are still “learning the ropes”.
 It might take an extra minute or two to figure out what needs to be done.Also try to anticipate who will be using the machine.
 The more “operators”, the more a digital may be preferred, since those people are less likely to know the machine, and will have an easier time using it.